- Harrogate, Newcastle

 In 2009 Stephen obtained his Master’s degree in Mental Health Law.
 His final project brought together his mental health and capacity experience by considering the problems in developing the deprivation of liberty safeguards.
 Please contact Stephen if you would like a copy.

 Main areas of expertise

-- Inquests and inquiries including representing clients and supporting witnesses at inquests, assisting with and reviewing SUI reports, and advising on independent inquiries; and
+- inquests and inquiries including representing clients and supporting witnesses at inquests, assisting with and reviewing SUI reports, and advising on independent inquiries

 All of these areas can and do involve court proceedings.
 Stephen regularly appears at inquests and deals with significant cases in the Court of Protection and High Court.